 We also removed the limbs close to the ground to encourage the plants to grow taller (it also helps to keep the plant more orderly Once they were tall enough to touch the wire we removed the sticks for the most part and secured the plant to the wires.

 This year we are going to add support to prevent the 2x4s from pulling in, other than that we love this system!
 It held our tomatoes up off the ground and was strong enough to handle the heavy plants.
 We probably could have cut the 2x4s longer, but we weren’t expecting our tomato plants to get over 6 feet tall (a couple even went up and over our tomato cages and then up the top of our cattle panel arbors).
-All together we are really happy with this tomato arbor and plan to continue using them in our garden.
+All together we are really happy with this DIY tomato cage and plan to continue using them in our garden.

-How To Make Tomato Cages From Wood
+How To Make DIY Tomato Cages From Wood

-Cut the 2x4s to the desired height.
-Attach securely to your raised bed using screws (we chose to attach it in the center of most of our beds so we still have room to plant other things in them).
+Step 2: Attach your 2x4s securely to your raised bed using screws (we chose to attach it in the center of most of our beds so we still have room to plant other things in them).